tomjoht/tomjoht.github.io/_posts/2016/4/2016-04-24-video-documentation-alicia-avarch-write-the-docs.md

 title: "Recording of WTD presentation on Video Documentation, by Alicia Avrach"
 categories:
 - screencasting
+- podcasts
 keywords:
 summary: "Alicia Avrach, a content strategist at ThoughtSpot, gave a presentation about video documentation at a recent Write the Docs San Francisco meetup.
-In this presentation, Alicia covers all the aspects of video production, from scripting to recording, post-processing,publishing, and more."
+In this presentation, Alicia covers all the aspects of video production, from scripting to recording, post-processing, publishing, and more."
 thumb: videodocthumb.png
 ---